CardiacModelling/ina-midpoints/README.md

 > Journal of General Physiology, 2025
 > https://doi.org/10.1085/jgp.202413621

+Except for the schematic overview of Figure 1, all figures, tables and numerical results in the text can be recreated by running the scripts in this repository, as detailed below.

-The data is all derived from an sqlite database (see `base/midpoints.sqlite`) that was created in 2016 and updated in 2024/2025 for the study
+The data is mostly derived from an sqlite database (see `base/midpoints.sqlite`) that was created in 2016 for the study

 > Predicting changes to INa from missense mutations in human SCN5A.
 > Michael Clerx, Jordi Heijman, Pieter Collins, Paul G.A.
 Volders.
 > Scientific Reports.
 > https://doi.org/10.1038/s41598-018-30577-5
 > and https://github.com/MichaelClerx/mutations-scn5a

+Additional meta-data was added to the database in 2024 and 2025.

 ## Requirements